 Classroom Management for Springtime

 Educators know that the time between January 1 and mid-April is considered prime teaching time.
-The hectic holiday season is over with all of the springtime breaks in the school calendar, and we look forward to a time of uninterrupted teaching and maximum learning.
+The hectic holiday season is over and we look forward to a time of uninterrupted teaching and maximum learning.
 But while the calendar may show weeks upon weeks without breaks, this time is only valuable if we can keep students engaged in the learning.

 With the help of Moshi, both in the classroom and at home, there are many ways to build in engagement, intentional rest and reflection, and time to process and assimilate new knowledge.